johnnypass/Parsons_Data_Viz/README.md

 https://github.com/leokassio/weather-underground-data

-I wrote a summarization script (summarize_goals_weather.py) that accessed Open AI's llm to provide me with two questions I may want to answer with the data set provided.
-Open AI returned the following prompts.
+I wrote a summarization script (summarize_goals_weather.py) that accessed Open AI's llm, which provided me with two questions I may want to answer with the data set provided.
+The two prompts Open AI returned were:

 Question
 What is the distribution of Max Temperature in Paris in 2016?